-Is virus spoofing against Internet law regulations?
+Is virus spoofing against regulations?
 You bet your spam it is.
-The consequences for getting caught?
+What are the consequences for getting caught?
 The FTC could force you to fork over millions, which has the power to extinguish an operation.

 What Is Virus Spoofing?

-It’s tricking someone into thinking that they’re computer is infected with a virus.
+Virus spoofing is the act of tricking someone into thinking their computer is infected.
 Spoofers typically dispatch pop-up warnings onto machines.

 The pop-ups can be convincing and usually direct people to buy anti-virus programs.
 Sometimes the program is completely worthless; other times it works, but is needless.
 Whichever the case, it’s considered unfairly manipulative and contravenes marketing regulations.